-To maximize profits, the real estate industry has long pushed a trickle-down, luxury-housing agenda, fueling gentrification and the housing affordability crisis.
+To maximize profits, the real estate industry has long pushed a trickle-down, luxury-housing agenda, fueling gentrification and the housing affordability and homelessness crises.
 It’s time for a shift — to more humane, logical housing policies that help, rather than harm, middle- and working-class residents and the poor.
-Housing Is A Human Right and AIDS Healthcare Foundation advocate for the “3 Ps.”
+Housing Is A Human Right and its parent organization, AIDS Healthcare Foundation, advocate for the “3 Ps.”

-AIDS Healthcare Foundation and its housing advocacy division, Housing Is A Human Right, have seen firsthand the street-level devastation caused by gentrification and the housing affordability crisis.
+AIDS Healthcare Foundation and Housing Is A Human Right have seen firsthand the street-level devastation caused by gentrification and the housing affordability and homelessness crises.
 We seek to implement solutions that more directly, and urgently, bring relief to middle- and working-class residents and the poor getting slammed by unfair rents and gentrification.
+These solutions will also prevent people from falling into homelessness, and will more quickly provide housing to the homeless.

-To that end, it’s crucial to protect tenants, preserve communities and existing affordable housing, and produce new affordable housing.
+To that end, it’s crucial to protect tenants, preserve existing affordable housing, and produce new affordable housing.

 We protect tenants by preventing gentrification and homelessness by making rents affordable and discouraging evictions through strong tenant protections such as rent control and just cause eviction.

-We produce affordable housing for working-class and poor residents and unhoused individuals through adaptive reuse, pre-fab and modular housing, and other cost-effective construction methods.
-Increased funding from federal, state, and local governments to construct housing for the middle and working class and poor is also needed.
+We produce new affordable housing for middle- and working-class residents, the poor, and unhoused individuals through adaptive reuse, pre-fab and modular housing, and other cost-effective construction methods.
+Increased funding from federal, state, and local governments to construct affordable and homeless housing is also needed.

-The 3 Ps — protect tenants, preserve communities and existing affordable housing, and produce new affordable housing — fundamentally address the housing affordability crisis and gentrification.
+The 3 Ps — protect tenants, preserve existing affordable housing, and produce new affordable housing — fundamentally address the housing affordability and homelessness crises and gentrification.

 California and others states are not dealing with a luxury-housing crisis.
 They’re facing a housing affordability crisis.
 Trickle-down housing, which pushes for the mass construction of luxury housing for an affordability crisis, is a harmful, illogical solution pushed by YIMBYs, the real estate industry, and politicians who take campaign cash from Big Real Estate.

 Professor Richard Florida, an urban planning guru, recently wrote that “the markets—and neighborhoods—for luxury and affordable housing are very different, and it is unlikely that any increases in high-end supply would trickle down to less advantaged groups.”